23 Real Estate Interview Questions (With Example Answers)

 Example: “I use multiple methods to stay organized during the week, such as using a calendar.
 I sync my computer to my phone and set reminders to go off 30 minutes before I need to leave for each appointment.
 I also color-code some of my appointments to indicate the clients I’m currently working with to make my appointment prep just a bit easier.
 I coordinate those colors to the files and emails I have on that client to ensure all of my information is easily found.”

-4. Talk about a time where you had a hard time creating a relationship with a tenant, owner or investor.
+4. Talk about a time when you had a hard time creating a relationship with a tenant, owner or invester.
 How would you have handled that differently?

 Some clients you talk to in the real estate industry will be more challenging than others.
 The interviewer might be curious to see how you handled them in the past.
 Keep your answer as positive as possible by focusing on the learning experience you had.
 You can also keep the story short and instead focus on what you would do differently.